 What is a Marginal Well?

 A marginal well definition is about economic viability, whether the extraction of oil and gas is profitable.
-To define a perticular well as merginal well depends on oil prices, and the cost of production, unlike a stripper well that has a difinite output attached.
-Stripper wells tend to be marginal wells but a marginal well might not be a stripper well.
+To define a particular well as a marginal well depends on oil prices and the cost of production, unlike a stripper well that has a definite output attached.
+Stripper wells tend to be marginal wells, but a marginal well might not be a stripper well.

 A producing well that requires a higher price per Mcf or per barrel of oil to be worth producing, due to low production rates and/or high production costs from its location (e.g. far offshore; in deep waters; onshore far from good roads for oil pickup and no pipeline) and/or its high co-production of substances that must be separated out and disposed of (e.g. saline water, non-burnable gasses mixed with the natural gas).
 A Marginal Well becomes unprofitable to produce whenever oil and/or gas prices drop below its crucial profit point.
 On land, this is often but not always a stripper well.
 (Interstate Oil and Gas Compact Commission)